EricGade/HomeLab-AD-Powershell/README.md

 - Step 4 – Join **Client1** to the Domain
 - Step 5 – Login to **Client1** as a Created User

-Feel free to contribute or reach out for any questions!